 Fort Union National Monument was established in 1851 as a post and supply depot.
-It was located in Northeastern New Mexico at a strategic intersection of the Sante Fe Trail.
-In the early years of Fort Union mounted troops would patrol the Sante Fe trail.
-Later they would serve as escort for the mail stagecoaches.
+It was located in Northeastern New Mexico at a strategic intersection of the Sante Fe Trail in the American Southwest.

 Fort Union troops faced Confederate troops from Texas during the Civil War.
 Over a span of forty years, three different forts were built.

 Today you can explore Fort Union National Monument along a self-guided interpretive trail.
 You can also see ruts from the Sante Fe trail near the park.

 Fort Union National Monument is a treasure trove of history and natural beauty, it is a great place for history buffs and those who enjoy the outdoors.

 We really enjoyed our visit to the park.

 Fort Union National Monument is located in northern New Mexico in Mora County.
 The site preserves one of three forts that were built on the land through history.
 There are also impressive ruins of the third Fort Union.

 Fort Union was the largest U.S. military frontier posts in the region during its time.
 All three forts built were located along the Santa Fe Trail which was a vital route in terms of trade, mail, military supplies, and wagon travelers.

 The Santa Fe Trail ran from Missouri to Santa Fe, New Mexico and served many purposes.
 The route was established by a Missouri trader in the early 1820s and was an important trade route.
 During the Gold Rushes of California and Colorado, the trail was widely used.